Overview

 Visual Identity & Design System

 The visual identity positions FOODAR as a modern, AR-driven retail experience.
-Logo, wordmark, color system, and gradient establish strong brand recognition, with the logo strategically embedded as a central AR entry point in the navigation.
-Moodboards informed a structured style guide defining color tokens, typography scales, layout principles, and reusable components.
+Logo, wordmark, color system, and gradient establish strong brand recognition, with the logo strategically embedded as a central AR entry point in the navigation bar.
+Moodboards informed a structured style guide defining color tokens, typography, layout principles, and reusable components.
 This system ensured visual consistency and enabled efficient iteration.

 Brand design